pschlump/caddy-jsonp/README.md

  [![license](http://img.shields.io/badge/license-MIT-red.svg?style=flat)](https://raw.githubusercontent.com/pschlump/Go-FTL/master/LICENSE)

 This is both an implementation of JSONP for Caddy and a description of the process of building middleware for Caddy.
+(Please note the code has been updated for the 0.9 version of Caddy - but the documentation in this file may be out of date.
+I will get to it tomorrow morning.)

 [Caddy](https://github.com/mholt/caddy "Caddy Web Server") is a fast web server and proxy that supports middleware.
 The middleware is somewhat different from the